LuisScoccola/persistable/README.md

 ### Interactive mode

-This is where the real power of Persistable lies.

 #### From a Jupyter notebook

-For now, interactive mode is only supported through Jupyter notebooks.
+For now, Persistable's interactive mode is supported only through Jupyter notebooks.
-In one cell, run:
+In order to run Persistable's interactive mode from a Jupyter notebook, run the following in a Jupyter cell:

 ```python
 import persistable